What's News 98

 Welcome to the Botanic Gardens and Parks Authority's news, keeping you up-to-date with what's happening in Kings Park and Bold Park.
 You may also be interested in the media section and like to subscribe to one of our newsletters.

 Please note that these news items served a particular purpose at a particular time and may have been superseded.
 They may contain references to activities or policies that have no current application.
-They may link to web pages that have moved or no longer exist, or may refer to other documents that are no longer available.
+They may link or refer to web pages or documents that have moved.

 We aim to alert the public to major closures and service interruptions where possible.
 At certain times it is necessary to close roads and facilities within Kings Park and Botanic Garden and Bold Park.
 Operational and maintenance activities can impact the status of roads, carparks, paths and services in the parks and closures will occur during certain weather conditions.

 Current major notices will be listed below.
 There will be times where notices will only be available on location.
 Please observe all signage and instructions by traffic attendants.

 About Us 2

 The Botanic Gardens and Parks Authority (BGPA or Authority) manages Kings Park and Botanic Garden and Bold Park in Perth, Western Australia.
 These are two of Perth's largest parks, incorporating the State's Botanic Garden and important urban bushland areas.

 The Authority sits within the Western Australian State Government portfolio of the Minister for the Environment, who is responsible for the appointment of the BGPA Board of Management.
 The strategic direction of the Authority is largely dictated by the Botanic Gardens and Parks Authority Act 1998 and Regulations 1999.